Chromatic quasisymmetric functions of the path graph: The chromatic quasisymmetric function of the path graph

-We extend $B$ to $B'$, the set of (not necessarily proper) colorings of $RT(P_n)$ with palette $(1^{b-1},k,1^{n-k-b+1})$ such that the rows are strictly increasing left to right, while the columns are weakly increasing top to bottom.
+We extend $B$ to $B'$, the set of (not necessarily proper) colorings of $RD(P_n)$ with content $(1^{b-1},k,1^{n-k-b+1})$ such that the rows are strictly increasing left to right, while the columns are weakly increasing top to bottom.

 For example, consider the $(3,3,4)$ ribbon diagram.
 Let $i=1$, so $r=3$ and $s=3$.
 Then, since $k=3$, we have $b\in[3, 6]$; we choose $b=4$.
-With palette $(1^3, 3, 1^4)$, the ribbon tableau below, constructed according to the proof of this proposition, is an element of $B'$, but the coloring is not proper, so it is not an element of $B$.
+With content $(1^3, 3, 1^4)$, the ribbon tableau below, constructed according to the proof of this proposition, is an element of $B'$, but the coloring is not proper, so it is not an element of $B$.

 As noted previously, because every coloring $c \in A$ has a maximum ascent number, the colors of $c$ must increase in each row.
 Since there are $k$ rows and $k$ copies of color 1, the leftmost box of each row must be colored $1$.